muratkeremozcan/cctdd/ch18-suspense-errBoundary-concurrency/suspense-errBoundary-concurrency.md

 ## Takeaways

 - When adding major features, it is important to execute the CT as well as e2e test suites to ensure there are no regressions.
-Small incremental steps, coupled by confident tests, make error diagnosis easier.
+Small incremental steps coupled by confident tests make error diagnosis easier.
-- Although they have a reputation of being "brittle", well-written, stable e2e tests have a high fault-finding capability, catching the defects that are not realized in a smaller focus.
+- Although they have a reputation of being "brittle", well-written, stable e2e of ui-integration tests have a high fault-finding capability, catching the defects that are not realized in an isolated component, or unit test.
 - While multiple state updates are occurring simultaneously, Concurrency refers to certain state updates having less priority over others, for the purpose of optimizing UI responsiveness. `useTransition` & `useDeferredValue` can be used to specify what is of lower priority.
 If you have access to the state updating code, prefer `useTransition` and wrap that code.
 If you do not have access to the code but only to the final value, utilize `useDeferredValue` to wrap that value.
 - `Suspense` with `lazy` loading is used to code-split the initial application bundle, in order to improve UI responsiveness.
 Together with `ErrorBoundary` , they de-couple the loading and error UI from individual components.
 While loading show the `Suspense` component, if error show the `ErrorBoundary` component, if success show the component we want to render.
 - When beginning to write tests for error cases, any test that is covering the positive flows to spy on or stub the network with `cy.intercept()` is a good candidate to begin with.
 Start at the component level and move up to ui-integration when further tests are not possible.